 AI and IoT addressing the common challenge of asset-intensive organizations and others

 The challenges of asset-intensive organizations aren’t any different from others in the broader picture of digital transformation: siloed and unstructured data are scattered across multiple business units, the number one reason why decision support through informative dashboards (as enabled by IoT and AI) matters according to the IBM Oniqua acquisition page.

 It’s a sentence you can copy and paste in all digital transformation maturity challenges, IT and OT integration domains (by definition about asset-intensive environments), industrial transformation challenges (likewise) and, very simply, all information management challenges (where asset and IoT data join the pack) and issues that de facto still exist and the very reason why only a few companies, such as IBM, have customers that are more or less ready for that converged AI and IoT maintenance and MRO approach (or acquire companies such as Oniqua enabling them to offer it and bringing in the occasional new customer where up-selling can occur).

-It’s the single most important driving force in all industries, still the main reason why artificial intelligence is leveraged to begin with (also in IoT, to make sense of unstructured data), the key challenge to meet regulatory requirements, to ensure an optimal end-to-end customer experience, why ‘new’ technologies such as robotic process automation became hot (to fix gaps), we can go on for a few days.
+It’s the single most important driving force in all industries, still the main reason why artificial intelligence is leveraged to begin with (also in IoT, to make sense of unstructured data), the key challenge to meet regulatory requirements, to ensure an optimal end-to-end customer experience, why ‘new’ technologies such as RPA became hot (to fix gaps), we can go on for a few days.
 In the scope of IoT let’s just add that it’s also a key driver of the IoT platform market where AI obviously also pops up in the information and decisions dashboard equation.

 Ultimately all is connected and still boils down to the good old DIKW model, whereby data and information are joined by sensor and IoT-enabled asset data and knowledge, wisdom and ultimately decisions need AI.